piskotk/rating-creativity/README.md

-# rating-creativity
+# Rating creativity
 Web application for comparing buildings made of blocks

 This is a rating application that enables you two compare two pictures on the Likert scale.
 I have used plugins from jspsych.

-jsPsych was created by [Josh de Leeuw] (https://twitter.com/joshdeleeuw) at Indiana University.
+jsPsych was created by [Josh de Leeuw](https://twitter.com/joshdeleeuw) at Indiana University.

 ## Citation